 The Public Health Priorities were launched in June and you can read about them, along with the progress of the other two areas of the reform programme by visiting the Public Health Reform site.

-You can also read a blog post on the Public Health Reform site (external site) by our Chief Executive, Gerry McLaughli, on the link between the National Performance Framework and the Public Health Priorities.
+You can also read a blog post on the Public Health Reform site (external site) by our Chief Executive, Gerry McLaughlin, on the link between the National Performance Framework and the Public Health Priorities.

 We welcome the reform to public health in Scotland, especially the emphasis on strong public health leadership for the future.
 We are involved in all three aspects of public health reform, especially the development of the new body, which will be called Public Health Scotland.
 This is because NHS Health Scotland will become part of Public Health Scotland when it is created next year.